alminagorta/CanadaProject/README.md

 [Fig1]: https://github.com/alminagorta/CanadaProject/blob/master/Benthic_Habitat_Data/Benthic_2.png
 ## Data Source:
 To find the raw data, see the following links:
-* Benthic and habitat data come from [the Canadian Aquatic Biomonitoring Network - CABIN site] and the [Ontario Benthos Biomonitoring Network].
+* Benthic and habitat data come from:
+ [the Canadian Aquatic Biomonitoring Network - CABIN site] and the [Ontario Benthos Biomonitoring Network].
-* Fish data come from [EcoCat BC site] and Ontario Ministry of Natural Resources & Forestry
+* Fish data come from:
+ [EcoCat BC site] and
+ Ontario Ministry of Natural Resources & Forestry
 ## Benthic,Habitat and Fish Data and Analysis:
 An example of the benthic data at [St. Lawrence Drainage Area] (from CABIN data) was processed using a [python code].Some results of the class of invertebrates and type of data available per site are presented below